-Campaign to put a stop to the use of Shannon Airport by the U.S Military and to make Trinity College Dublin divest from war-related stocks.
+We are committed to opposing the use of Shannon Airport by the U.S Military, to Boycott, Divestment and Sanctions (BDS) against Israel and to make Trinity College Dublin divest from war-related stocks.

 The United States, with more than 800 military bases in 70 countries and its aggressive interventionist foreign policy, has been the single biggest driver of Western imperialism for decades, toppling democratically-elected governments it does not see aligned with its political agenda and plundering countries for natural resources such as oil, all with tragic consequences for the men, women and children living there.